athomasq/athomasq.github.io/categories/investing/portfolio-new.md

 ### Current Portfolio: 2019 onwards

-I'm fortunate to work with the following companies as an angel investor and/or advisor:
+I'm fortunate to work with the following companies as an angel investor or advisor:

 🧠 **[Daloopa](https://www.daloopa.com)**: next-gen financial modelling data
 🏢 **[Mero](https://mero.co)**: sensors for smart buildings